Running Redox on Real Hardware

 The current ISO image uses a bootloader to load the filesystem into memory (livedisk) and emulates a hard drive.
 You can use the system in this mode without installing.
 Although its use of memory is inefficient, it is fully functional and does not require changes to your device.
 The ISO image is a great way to try out Redox on real hardware.

-Creating a bootable USB device
+Creating a Bootable USB Device

 You can obtain a livedisk ISO image either by downloading the latest release, or by building one.
 The demo ISO is recommended for most laptops.
 After downloading completes, check the SHA256 sum: